5dayGit/5day_Docusaurus/docs/user-guide/Analytics/Overview of Widgets.md

 ## Key features of Widget

-**Widget type** – Choose from line chart, bar chart, doughnut chart, pie chart, number chart, or table.
+**Widget type**: Choose from line chart, bar chart, doughnut chart, pie chart, number chart, or table.
 You can set up each one to show the exact data you need.

-**Filters** – Narrow down what shows up - like only tasks for specific person, certain statuses, or due date range.
+**Filters**: Narrow down what shows up - like only tasks for specific person, certain statuses, or due date range.

-**Custom Layout** – Switch colors, flip between list or graph.
+**Custom Layout**: Switch colors, flip between list or graph.

-**Refresh** – Widgets update live as things change, or hit the refresh button if you want the latest right now.
+**Refresh**: Widgets update live as things change, or hit the refresh button if you want the latest right now.

-**Subscription limits** – Add as many widgets as your plan allows; upgrade if you need more.
+**Subscription limits**: Add as many widgets as your plan allows; upgrade if you need more.

 ## Other References